sevriugin/foresto/README.md

 4. Jump to the folder:
    * cd Meteor-Server

+5. Install meteor packages:
+   * meteor npm install

-5. Start:
+6. Start:
    * meteor -s settings.json -p 3001

-6. Open:
+7. Open:
    * http://localhost:3001

-7. Later, to get updates, from Meteor-Server:
+8. Later, to get updates, from Meteor-Server:
    * git pull

-For a while use:
+For a while, use:
    * ****** as fixed password,
    * 1111 as fixed SMS-code.